Augmentation varieties and disk potentials I: Introduction

+The generators arising from chains on the Legendrian arise because of nodes developing along points in the interior of the cobordism, which then lead to trajectories as in Ekholm-Ng \cite{ekholmng:higher}; in particular, \cite{ekholmng:higher} assigns augmentations to the Harvey-Lawson filling in the three-dimensional setting of knot contact homology while the construction here is intended to work in all dimensions, under some restrictions.
+Recall that the unit cosphere bundle of $S^3$ with respect to the round metric is a circle-fibered contact manifold over $\C P^1\times \C P^1$.
+In particular, the constructions here do apply to the fillings appearing in knot contact homology.
+It seems likely that in the cases of overlap the two theories agree, as what we develop here is essentially a Morse-Bott version of that theory, but the relationship remains to be determined.

-The current paper first (Section \ref{setup}) introduces geometric constructions of many circle-fibered contact manifolds and their Legendrians.
-In particular, we construct Lagrangian fillings of certain Legendrian lifts of Vianna's tori, which may be of independent interest.
+The current paper first (Section \ref{setup}) introduces geometric constructions of circle-fibered contact manifolds and their Legendrians.
 Then we set up moduli spaces of treed punctured disks solving the Cauchy-Riemann equation (Section \ref{tocob}), and prove their compactness, regularity and orientability (Section \ref{foundsec}).